AzureSeeker/AZ-Security-2509/Instructions/Labs/LAB_02_NSGs.md

     Install-WindowsFeature -name Web-Server -IncludeManagementTools
     ```

     >**Note**: Wait for the installation to complete.
 This might take a couple of minutes.
-At that point, you can verify that myVMWeb can be accessed via HTTP/HTTPS.
+At that point, you can verify that myVMWebXX can be accessed via HTTP/HTTPS.

 7. In the Azure portal, navigate back to the **myVMWebXX** blade.

-8. On the **myVMWebXX** blade, identify the **Public IP address** of the myVmWeb Azure VM.
+8. On the **myVMWebXX** blade, identify the **Public IP address** of the myVmWebXX Azure VM.

 9. Open another browser tab and navigate to IP address you identified in the previous step.

     >**Note**: The browser page should display the default IIS welcome page because port 80 is allowed inbound from the internet based on the setting of the **myAsgWebServersXX** application security group.
-The network interface of the myVMWeb Azure VM is associated with that application security group.
+The network interface of the myVMWebXX Azure VM is associated with that application security group.

 > Result: You have validated that the NSG and ASG configuration is working and traffic is being correctly managed.